Isaac100/Isaacs-Skin-Stealer/README.md

 - or you can just download the exe from /bin/release/.
 (You would also need to download the Newtonsoft.json.dll for it to work.)

 ## Using it
 The program is simple, just type in a minecraft username, click find skin and it will show up, then click save skin and then you can save it to wherever.
+Also don't click enter too many times or it might freeze up because tehres a limit to the number of times you can make requests to the Minecraft API.

 ## Example Video
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=_7V-QcsmSuY